jparchment/IntrotoPy/Nums_Variables/README.md

 years = 20
 ```

-Edit your code, as needed, so that it prints the value of each variable and it's data type (string, integer, or float).
+Edit your code, as needed, so that it prints the value of each variable and it's data type (string, integer, or float) to confirm that *years* is an integer and *years_str* is indeed a string.

 {% spoiler "Hint" %}
 In order to print the datatype to the screen, you should type **print(type(*name_of_variable*))**.
 {% endspoiler %}

+You should have a code which is similar to the following:

 ## Variable Assignment: Input
 We can assign the variable like we did above or we can take input from the user.